scrabbletank/farhome-rules/book-docs/rules-book.md

 - **Duration:** instant
 - **Damage Type:** cold

 Sap the heat from a creature you can see.
-Make a spellcasting roll against the creatures Stamina.
-On success the creature takes a wound in cold damage and for every critical rolled the creature gains a level of Slow until the end of their next turn.
+Make a spellcasting roll against the creatures Stamina save.
+On success the creature takes a wound in cold damage and for every critical rolled the creature gains a level of slow until the end of their next turn.

 Add an enhanced die for every level cast above cantrip.